gvwilson/sdxpy/en/src/tester/index.md

 For convenience,
-let's also define a function that replaces some function we've already defined with an instance of our `Fake` class.
+let's also define a function that replaces some function we've already defined with an instance of our `Fake` class:
-This function takes either a fixed value or another function as an argument and passes those to `Fake`'s constructor:

 [% inc file="mock_object.py" keep="fixit" %]

-Next,
+To show how this works,
 we define a function that adds two numbers and write a test for it:

 [% inc file="mock_object.py" keep="test_real" %]

-We then use `fixit` to replace the real `adder` function with a mock object that always returns 99:
+We then use `fixit` to replace the real `adder` function with a mock object that always returns 99
+([%fixme figure tester-mock-timeline %]):

 [% inc file="mock_object.py" keep="test_fixed" %]